lfph/gaen-risk-scoring/risk-scoring.md

 Exposure notifications are phone-based alerts that people can receive to inform them that they’ve been exposed to someone diagnosed with COVID-19.
 The Exposure Notification System (ENS) provided by Apple and Google has a configurable component, a risk score, which allows health authorities to specify which types or levels of exposures should trigger a notification.

-In a series of meetings in November 2020, the Risk Score Symposium Invitational brought together specialists and experts from multiple disciplines who were actively involved in ENS implementation and/or research.
+In a series of virtual meetings in November 2020, the Risk Score Symposium Invitational brought together specialists and experts from multiple disciplines who were actively involved in ENS implementation and/or research.
 The symposium’s purpose was to inform the decision-making process for health authorities who are using, or plan to use, ENS in their region.

 Below, we provide risk score parameter guidance based on currently available evidence.
-These recommendations are intended to be shared and open sourced, so the larger community can contribute to and improve upon these recommendations, especially as more data becomes available.
+These recommendations are intended to be shared and open sourced, so the larger community can contribute to and improve upon these recommendations, especially as more data become available.

 This guidance should be viewed as a starting point; each public health authority will need to make their own decisions tailored to the communities they are serving.

 # Structure of the risk score

 The risk score estimates, in minutes, the degree of relevant exposure to someone with a COVID-19 diagnosis.
-It is calculated by multiplying two[^1] weighted terms together: (1) duration at Bluetooth attenuation and (2) infectiousness based on days since symptom onset.
-Further documentation on the structure of the risk score is available from [Apple](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration) and [Google](https://developers.google.com/android/exposure-notifications/meaningful-exposures) technical specification documents.
+It is calculated by multiplying two[^1] weighted terms together: (1) duration at Bluetooth attenuation and (2) infectiousness of the index patient based on days since symptom onset.
+Further documentation on the structure of the risk score and how it is calculated (including a worked example) is available from [Apple](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration) and [Google](https://developers.google.com/android/exposure-notifications/meaningful-exposures) technical specification documents.

 ![Risk score overview](/img/risk-score-overview.png "Risk scores consist of attenuation, infectiousness weight, and (optionally) report type")